-One of the things on my bucket list was to try stand-up paddleboarding.
-While the pass includes a three-hour rental, I chose to do the Kualoa Ranch Secret Island Beach instead.
+One of the things on my bucket list was to try stand-up paddle boarding.
+While the pass includes a three-hour rental, I chose to try it at the Secret Island Beach, part of Kualoa Ranch.

 Kualoa Ranch provides kayaks, stand-up paddleboards, and many other water toys to use during your excursion.
 One bucket list item down and many more to go!

 Do note that the Kualoa Ranch is a bustling place and offers a variety of fantastic tours.
 While you can book multiple excursions at the Kualoa Ranch, the card limits you to one trip per day.

 Since the Ranch is a 45-minute drive from Waikiki, scheduling other tours around it was problematic.
 Plus, with so many great excursions, deciding which one to choose takes time.

 While the Oahu pass worked great for us, it’s not for everyone.
 It helped to have a car, so we could quickly get from one activity to another.